Skip to main content

 Overview

 The OSCAL Foundation's FedRAMP Technical Focus Group (TFG) is enabling FedRAMP stakeholders to adopt OSCAL for FedRAMP package deliverables.
-The following is our plan of work: Milestones Phase 0 Establish Resources and Form Team [Complete] Phase 1 MVP FedRAMP...
+The following is our plan of work: Milestones Phase 0: Form Team and Establish Resources [Complete] Phase 1: FedRAMP S...

 Title Page